 This is how we do things at the company.
 We’ve always done it this way.
 And we’re not about to make any changes.

 But times have changed.
 Computers are faster.
 Software is more powerful.
-Business has moved to the Internet.
+The business has moved to the Internet.
 We’ve moved from 56K dial-up connections to DSL, cable modems, and T-1 lines.

 We’ve gone from Rolodex files and leather-bound daily planners to Palms, and cell phones from which you can read your e-mail and surf the Internet.